 The ancestors of the bearers of the Acland family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in or near a prominent grove of oak trees.
 The name Acland literally means oak-land.
 The branch of the family that originated in Devon is said to have been named for a particular grove near their seat at Acland Barton in Landkey.

 Early Origins of the Acland family

 The surname Acland was first found in Devon, where "Acland, which gave name to this ancient family, is now a farm in the parish of Landkey."

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
 "Acland, or rather Aukeland, as taking name from a grove of oaks, for by such an one the house is seated, and hath given name and long habitation to the clarous family of Aclands, which have many ages here flourished in a worshipful degree."

 Early History of the Acland family

-Another 283 words (20 lines of text) covering the years 1155, 1644, 1626, 1591, 1647, 1649, 1636, 1655, 1672, 1714, 1697, 1728, 1722 and 1785 are included under the topic Early Acland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Acland research.
+Another 142 words (10 lines of text) covering the years 1155, 1644, 1553, 1613, 1626, 1591, 1647, 1573, 1610, 1649, 1636, 1655, 1672, 1714, 1697, 1728, 1722, 1785, 1714, and 1818 are included under the topic Early Acland History in all our PDF Extended History products and printed products wherever possible.

 Acland Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Acland include Acland, Aukland, Aclands, Ackland, Acklands and many more.

 Early Notables of the Acland family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Acland Notables in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) are included under the topic Early Acland Notables in all our PDF Extended History products and printed products wherever possible.